This is more than a clash of content between Apple TV and Telstra TV. It’s about ease of use, integration with platforms and so much more.

 But for the rest of us without Smart TVs, there are two new offerings available – both with their pros and cons.

 In this review, we’re not just going to examine what you can watch.
-We’re also going to examine how the controls you use impact the viewing experience itself.
+We’re also going to examine how the controls you use can impact the viewing experience itself.

 What qualifies Apple and Telstra to deliver streaming TV?

 Apple is well known for its range of innovative consumer electronics.
-Most notably the iPad, iPhone, iPod – and if you go back far enough the iMac.
+Most notably the iPad, iPhone, iPod – and if you go back far enough, the iMac.
 They have been making digital media available online since they brought out the iPod back in 2001 while the Apple TV has enjoyed a popular following since the 1st gen model was introduced in 2007.
-So, chances are that they know a thing or two about streaming content online, and have put that knowledge to good use today with the 4th-gen model.
+So, chances are that they know a thing or two about streaming content online, and have put that knowledge to good use today with the latest model.